 This is your starting hand.
-If you don't like your starting hand, you can discard any number of Battle, Mission, and Location cards and draw that many new cards.
-This is called taking a mulligan.
+If you don't like your starting hand, you can take a mulligan: discard any number of Battle, Mission, Location, and Equipment cards and draw that many new cards.
 The Dark Side player gets to take a mulligan first (if he or she wants to), and then the Light Side player can.
 You can take a mulligan only once in a game.